- SDLC Tutorial

-The Design phase starts with the conceptual design in the baseline spiral and involves architectural design, logical design of modules, physical product design and final design in the subsequent spirals.
+The Design phase starts with the conceptual design in the baseline spiral and involves architectural design, logical design of modules, physical product design and the final design in the subsequent spirals.

 The Construct phase refers to production of the actual software product at every spiral.
-In the baseline spiral when the product is just thought of and the design is being developed a POC (Proof of Concept) is developed in this phase to get customer feedback.
+In the baseline spiral, when the product is just thought of and the design is being developed a POC (Proof of Concept) is developed in this phase to get customer feedback.

 Then in the subsequent spirals with higher clarity on requirements and design details a working model of the software called build is produced with a version number.
-These builds are sent to customer for feedback.
+These builds are sent to the customer for feedback.

-Risk Analysis includes identifying, estimating, and monitoring technical feasibility and management risks, such as schedule slippage and cost overrun.
+Risk Analysis includes identifying, estimating and monitoring the technical feasibility and management risks, such as schedule slippage and cost overrun.
 After testing the build, at the end of first iteration, the customer evaluates the software and provides feedback.

-Based on the customer evaluation, software development process enters into the next iteration and subsequently follows the linear approach to implement the feedback suggested by the customer.
+Based on the customer evaluation, the software development process enters the next iteration and subsequently follows the linear approach to implement the feedback suggested by the customer.
 The process of iterations along the spiral continues throughout the life of the software.